jillro/guilro.github.io/_posts/2015-10-01-commentit.io.md

 requests.
 Of course, I added several features.
 With Comm(ent|it), we have the possibility to send comments directly to master or gh-pages branch.
 And there are smarter ways to store comment than directly as the end of each post file.
+It could be better and more beautiful (I am not a web developper), but I think it does the job.

 When we talk about static website generator, some people completely oppose them to dynamic systems such as Wordpress or any PHP CMS (which often handle comments